spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/organisms/side-drawer/README.md

 # side-drawer (organism)

-Displays side-drawer for mobile devices that duplicates top and main navigation.
+Displays a side navigation bar that duplicates top and main navigation bar when accessing from a mobile device.

 ## Code sample